This month you can learn about asteroids, and see Vesta, as the Dawn spacecraft closes in.

 from being almost dry to showing the effects of hydration.

-Scientists believe Vesta is very dry, while Ceres may have a layer of water-ice or even liquid water
+Scientists believe Vesta is very dry, while Ceres may have a layer of water-ice or even liquid water beneath its crust.

 Dawn will study the roles of water -- and size -- in determining the evolution of the planets.